-Seeds, Seeds
+Seeds, Seeds, Seeds

-Student will listen to the Tiny Seed, learn about the parts of seed, experiment with a bean seed, learn how seeds travel, and look at different seed types.
-Mushrooms are different than seeds, but find out more about fantastic fungi.
+Students will listen to the Tiny Seed, learn about the parts of seed, experiment with a bean seed, learn how seeds travel, and look at different seed types.

 Fabulous Flower

 Students will learn about the life cycle of a plant, parts of flower, and the importance of pollination.
 They will dissect real flowers to examine all the parts.